lhupfeldt/multiconf/README.md

 What
 ====

-Multiconf is a framework for describing complex environments using Python.
+Multiconf is a framework for describing complex configuration for multiple environments using Python.

 Why
 ===